Phase 3

 - Female patients who are pregnant or lactating, or are of childbearing potential (defined as all women physiologically capable of becoming pregnant) and not practicing an effective method of contraception/birth control.
 Sexually active males must use a condom during intercourse while taking the drug and for 2 months after the last dose of study drug and should not father a child in this period.
 A condom is required to be used also by vasectomized men in order to prevent delivery of the drug via seminal fluid

-Data sourced from ClinicalTrials.gov (NCT01374906).
+Data sourced from ClinicalTrials.gov (NCT01374906) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.